svikashk/agile/agile/kanban-metrics-and-charts.md

 parent: Kanban - An Introduction | Agile Library
 parent_page_title: Kanban
 nav_order: 4
 description: Want to improve processes within your agile team?
-Here are the metrics you should track and charts you should follow.
+Here are kanban metrics you should track and charts you should follow.
 permalink: kanban/charts-and-metrics/
 author: Vidarth Jaikrishnan
 Date: September 18, 2019
 publisher: Zepel
 ---

-## Metrics and Charts for Kanban
+# Metrics and Charts for Kanban
 {: .fs-9 .no_toc }

 ---